retro16/acsi2stm/doc/compact_pcb_manual.md

 ### ID_SHIFT

-The ID_SHIFT pins will change ACSI IDs of the ACSI2STM unit to 3-5 instead of 0-2.
-This is equivalent to the bottom position of the Blue Pill.
+The ID_SHIFT pins will change ACSI IDs of the ACSI2STM unit.
+Refer to the template on the board to get jumper positions.
+With no jumper SD cards will have ACSI ids 0 to 2, and putting the jumper in different positions can shift IDs to 1-3, 2-4 or 3-5.

-Put a jumper to enable (id 3-5), remove to disable (id 0-2).

-This allows putting 2 ACSI2STM units at the same time, or leaving id 0 free for another device.

 ### FLASH